-Estimates presented in were applied in the first year of the modelled economic analysis, as summarised in .
-As detailed in , there were inconsistencies across the submission in the assumed number of doses administered in different patient subgroups.
+Estimates presented in Table 11 were applied in the first year of the modelled economic analysis, as summarised in Table 12.
+As detailed in Table 4, there were inconsistencies across the submission in the assumed number of doses administered in different patient subgroups.
 The submission’s economic analysis assumed maximum use of raxtozinameran in those receiving boosters and thus applied the maximum estimated VE that was applicable.
 The assumption that immunocompromised patients aged ≥ 75 years would have VE over 12 months of 55.04% (as assumed in the submission’s economic model) was not appropriate given the submission’s contention that VE in immunocompromised patients is less than in immunocompetent patients.
 The PSCR provided updated VE for the age 75+ All-Risk group, this resulted in a reduction of VE from 55.04% to 53.31%.

 As described above, the submission provided an analysis intended to estimate VE for immunocompetent vs immunocompromised people in which two of the three included studies suggested a trend toward reduced VE of raxtozinameran in immunocompromised people.
 No further information was presented regarding immune status as a potential modifier of VE (see paragraph 6.18).